 SECTION 601.
-MUNICIPALITY DRAINAGE PLAN REVIEW AND INSPECTION
+TOWNSHIP STORMWATER MANAGEMENT PLAN REVIEW AND INSPECTION FEE.

-FEE.
 Fees shall be established by Douglass Township to defray plan review and construction inspection costs incurred by Douglass Township.
-All fees shall be paid by the Applicant at the time of drainage plan submission.
-A review and inspection fee schedule shall be established by resolution of the municipal Governing Body based on the size of the regulated activity and based on Douglass Township's costs for reviewing drainage plans and conducting inspections pursuant to Section 501.
+All fees shall be paid by the Applicant at the time of stormwater management plan submission.
+A review and inspection fee schedule shall be established by resolution of the Township Governing Body based on the size of the regulated activity and based on Douglass Township's costs for reviewing stormwater management plans and conducting inspections pursuant to Section 501.
 Douglass Township shall periodically update the review and inspection fee schedule, by Resolution duly adopted, to ensure that review costs are adequately reimbursed.

 SECTION 602.
-EXPENSES COVERED BY FEES.
+EXPENSES COVERED BYFEES.

 The fees required by this Ordinance shall at a minimum cover:

-- A. Administrative costs. - B. The review of the drainage plan by Douglass Township and the municipal Engineer. - C. Any legal fees of the Township Solicitor for review, opinion, document preparation or such other legal services related to the stormwater plan. - D. The site inspections. - E. The inspection of stormwater management facilities and drainage improvements during construction. - F. The final inspection upon completion of the stormwater management facilities and drainage improvements presented in the drainage plan. - G. Any additional work required to enforce any permit provisions regulated by this

-Ordinance, correct violations, and assure proper completion of stipulated remedial actions.
+- A. Administrative costs. - B. The review of the stormwater management plan by Douglass Township and the Township Engineer. - C. Any legal fees of the Township Solicitor for review, opinion, document preparation or such other legal services related to the stormwater plan. - D. The site inspections. - E. The inspection of stormwater management facilities and drainage improvements during construction. - F. The final inspection upon completion of the stormwater management facilities and drainage improvements presented in the stormwater management plan. - G. Any additional work required to enforce any permit provisions regulated by this Ordinance, correct violations, and assure proper completion of stipulated remedial actions.